 In Small Talk: What are your plans for the weekend, we looked at examples of how to ask about someone’s plans for the weekend and also how to respond.

-Now, let’s look at common questions people ask on a Monday or Tuesday and their reduced forms, which is how they sound when spoken at a normal speed by native speakers.
+Now, let’s look at common questions people ask on a Monday or Tuesday and their reduced forms, which is how they sound when spoken at a normal speed by fluent English speakers.

-Here is a sample natural greeting on a Monday between two acquaintances (a person you have met, but do not know well) passing in a hallway.
+Below is an example of a natural greeting on a Monday between two acquaintances passing in a hallway.

 Ollie: Hey, how was your weekend?